Facioscapulohumeral muscular dystrophy: Assessing D4Z4 length

-Sometimes 4q or 10q will have a combination of D4Z4 and D4Z4-like repeats due to DNA exchange between 4q and 10q, which can yield erroneous results, requiring more detailed workup.
+Sometimes 4q or 10q will have a combination of D4Z4 and D4Z4-like repeats due to DNA exchange between 4q and 10q, which can yield erroneous results, requiring a more detailed workup.
 Sometimes D4Z4 repeat array deletions can include the p13E-11 binding site, warranting use of alternate probes.

 Assessing methylation status

-Methylation status of 4q35 is traditionally assessed after FSHD1 testing is negative.
+The methylation status of 4q35 is traditionally assessed after FSHD1 testing is negative.
 Methylation sensitive restriction enzyme (MSRE) digestion showing hypomethylation has long been considered diagnostic of FSHD2.
 Other methylation assays have been proposed or used in research settings, including methylated DNA immunoprecipitation and bisulfite sequencing, but are not routinely used in clinical practice.
 Bisulfite sequencing, if validated, would be valuable due to it being able to use lower quality DNA sources, such as those found in saliva.

 Auxiliary testing

 Other tests can support the diagnosis of FSHD, although they are all less sensitive and less specific than genetic testing.
 Nonetheless, they can rule out similar-appearing conditions.